DTel-HQ/dtel/DiscordTel Guide.md

 ## 2. Choosing a number
 The current normal prefix is `0301` for a channel number or `0900` for a mobile number.
 Before proceeding, please decide your preferred number.

 Numbers are 11-digits. e.g. `0301XXXXXXX`.
-If you want to have a word number (e.g. 0301-LETTERS), you can use [this tool](http://word2number.com).
+You can dial numbers using letters in place of the digits, so **if** you want to convert your 7-digit word to digits (e.g. 0301-LETTERS), you can use [this tool](http://word2number.com).

 You can get a number with the prefix `0900`.
 This is a mobile prefix.
 They can have the same digits as `0301` numbers.